-Agriculture and Agri-Food Canada (AAFC) has just released 16 new varieties of potatoes for 2016, one of which is a striking pink colour.
+Agriculture and Agri-Food Canada has released 16 new varieties of potatoes for 2016

 The new potato varieties were unveiled on February 10 at events in Guelph, Ont., Frederiction, N.B. and Lethbridge, Alta.